Hook Creator

 SubagentStartNoInject into subagent context

-StopYesBlock session exit until condition met
+StopYesBlock session exit until condition met; supports additionalContext to give Claude feedback (CC 2.1.163)

 PreCompactNoWrite handoff before auto-compact